Family Stories

 In 1921, Ernest Richard Eastabrook (35) Engineer Leiutenant RN was living at 95 Shadwell Road, North End, Portsmouth with Edith Mary Eastabrook (31), Ernest Kenneth Eastabrook (5) and they were able to employ Gladys Mildred Saxby (15) General Domestic Servant.

 In 1939, Edith Mary Eastabrook was at 12 Padwick Avenue, Portsmouth.
-She's listed as married, but her husband is not in the household.
+She was listed as married, but her husband was not in the household.

 Ernest Richard Eastabrook died, aged 87, in 1973, in Hampshire.